ReganWalsh/info303project/README.md

 * **router** - An Apache Camel router project that contains a class that contains a single method that creates a customer and two replicating builders that create the queues that are used to encapsulate different operations.
 One is used for 'Customer Creates Account' operation and one is used for the 'Customer Makes A Sale' operation, and also contains the physical router class that allows the replicating builders to create the router.

 ## *What I Learned:*
-* Implementing RESTful Web Services With Jooby
+* Implementing RESTful Web Services
 * Implementing A 'Create Customer' Web Interface Using AJAX, HTML and CSS
 * Creating Routes In Camel
 * Parsing Data From A Payload (Email) and use it to Process The Data